mosharaf/eecs489/Assignments/Assigment-1/README.md

 * [Submission Instructions](#submission-instr)
 * [Autograder](#autograder)

-Before you start doing anything with this project, however, please [register your github username with us](https://docs.google.com/forms/d/e/1FAIpQLSfj66MuRu4Vqsrmax8Hytzb__zkK2Ei3tUzkD3VZSqg7iJMmQ/viewform?usp=sf_link) if you have not done so yet.
+Before you start doing anything with this project, however, please [register your github username with us](https://docs.google.com/forms/d/e/1FAIpQLSfj66MuRu4Vqsrmax8Hytzb__zkK2Ei3tUzkD3VZSqg7iJMmQ/viewform?usp=sf_link) before 6:00 PM on Thursday, Jan.
+18th.
 This is so that we can create a private repository for you to store your code and answers for this project.

 ## Learning Outcomes